dasolari/Gitflow-and-Docker-Guide/README.md

 5. Now you have two options:
 - You can work in your _feature_ branch and then run `git flow feature finish name-of-your-feature` when you are done.
 This last command will merge it locally with your _develop_ branch.
 Finally you would push these changes directly to _develop_ with `git push`.
 This whole step is NOT recommended so you should always try to avoid it (unless you are in a rush and doing a really small change that you're absolutely certain it will not fail).
 - You can work in your _feature_ branch and when you're done, run `git flow feature publish name-of-your-feature`.
-This will push your _feature_ branch to Github.
+This will push your _feature_ branch to Github and will automatically track it.
+From here you can leave it up there if you want to keep working another time or if you want to show it to someone, or you could open a __pull request__ to review the feature with your team and eventually merge it (this is the most recommended course of action).